Ahmed, D-backs agree to $32.5 million, 4-year deal

 The D-backs hope Ahmed can anchor the middle of the team’s defense along with Ketel Marte, who will likely split time between second base and center field.
 Ahmed won his Gold Gloves in each of the past two seasons.

-Ahmed’s signing caps a busy offseason for the D-backs.
-The moves include signing free agent pitcher Madison Bumgarner and outfielder Kole Calhoun, re-signing outfielder David Peralta and acquiring outfielder Starling Marte in a trade.
+Ahmed’s signing caps an active few months for the D-backs’ front office.
+The moves include signing Bumgarner (five years, $85 million) and Calhoun (two years, $16 million), re-signing outfielder David Peralta (three years, $22 million) and acquiring outfielder Starling Marte in a trade.

+The Diamondbacks hope those moves can help them compete in the NL West, though they’re still chasing the Los Angeles Dodgers, who won 106 games last season and are adding star outfielder Mookie Betts.
+The Diamondbacks finished with an 85-77 record last year.

+Hazen said the Dodgers have earned all the respect they get and remain a formidable opponent, but he’s pleased with the moves Arizona has made.

 Arizona’s pitchers and catchers have their first workout of spring training Wednesday.
 The full team has its first workout on Feb.
 17.